 The International Air Transport Association is working the cargo security issue on several fronts, hoping to keep governments around the world from unilaterally implementing new regulations or having knee-jerk reactions to incidents, such as the failed October printer bomb scare from Yemen.
 There are three main ideas it will be pushing, partly through the International Civil Aviation Organization, to come up with uniform systems that can be used country-by-country or company-by-company. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "IATA Pushes Three-Pronged Cargo Security Agenda".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "IATA Pushes Three-Pronged Cargo Security Agenda".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.